Secondary Education Professor Presents in Spain

 Nelson Presents Paper in Bali

-Regena Fails Nelson, interim chair of teaching, learning and educational studies, presented a paper titled: The Use of Video as a Reflective Tool in Early Childhood Teacher Preparation at annual Education and E-Learning Conference in Bali, Indonesia in September.
+Regena Fails Nelson, interim chair of the Department of Teaching, Learning and Educational Studies, presented a paper titled: The Use of Video as a Reflective Tool in Early Childhood Teacher Preparation at annual Education and E-Learning Conference in Bali, Indonesia in September.

 Radio listeners across Michigan will be entertained by a Western Michigan University professor Saturday, Oct.
 27, when she is featured on her own one-hour special on Michigan Radio.